mostlychris/rschallenge/README.md

 a CDN enabled container.

 	Usage: challenge3.py -c <container>

 #### Challenge 7
 ---
 Creates two servers and adds them to a load balancer.
 No arguments required.

+#### Challenge 8
+---
+Creates a new container, CDN enables it, creates an index file object and creates a CNAME record pointing to the CDN URL of the container.

+The URL of the CDN container will be 'challenge8.<domain_name>.
+Specify all arguments in the script.